Gift Rabbit is supported by our readers. If you buy something through our links, we may earn a commission.

 Gift Wrapping Tips and Tricks

-Make life easier for yourself with these handy tips!
+Make life easier for yourself with these handy hacks.

 What Can You Use Instead of Wrapping Paper?

-• Fabric, like a blanket scarf, dish towels, or a pillowcase.
+• Fabric, such as dish towels, pillowcases, or bandanas.

-How Do You Wrap a Present When the Paper Doesn’t Fit?
+How to Wrap When the Paper Is Too Small

 FAQs